biell/alti-server/README.md

     the map-defined start locations for planes.
 This feature is mostly only useful to ensure human players spawn on playable areas while bots spawn sequestered.

+    If zones are specified and `spawnMode` is set to powerup, then only powerups listed as spawn zones act as checkpoints.
+When this occurs, the user is told they have reached a checkpoint.

   * **/del zone [name] [team]**<br>
     Delete the *zone* named `name` for this map for `team`.
 You can specify